Jezzine: Attractions

-At the entrance of Jezzine, there is "Saydet Jezzine" or "Saydet el-Maabour" (Our Lady of Jezzine) shrine (سيدة المعبور); inside it lies the statue of the Virgin.
-In 1898, a passageway connecting Jezzine with the coastal cities and Sidon was built.
+At the entrance of Jezzine, there is "Saydet Jezzine" or "Saydet el-Maabour" (Our Lady of Jezzine) shrine (سيدة المعبور); inside it lies the Christian statue of the Virgin.
 In 1955, the Virgin Statue was erected during religions celebrations that occur on August 15, the day of the Virgin's Assumption.
-On this occasion, the celebrators go around the town till they reach the Virgin's Statue amidst prayers and lit candles.

-The town overlooks a cliff of 40 meters high.
-At its sides, there are café houses and restaurants overlooking the landscape of Wadi Jezzine, which in turn overlooks green fields.
 In the center of the town there is the Municipal Palace, which was built according to the Ottoman style in 1898 during the reign of Sultan Abd el Hamid and the "Qaim Maqam" of the district, Saleem Bey Aammoun, at the expense of the municipality.

-In Jezzine, there are churches that were built more than 200 years ago.

 On the outskirts of the town is St. Maroun Church, which dates back to the 18th century.
 It was partially destroyed in 1759, and then repaired several times.
-It is distinguished for its vastness and elevated vaults.
-Visitors can reach the church via an old flight of stairs from the Old Section of the town.